-Getting Lost – the course is well marked however fatigued runners tend to develope tunnel vision!!
+Getting Lost – the course is well marked however fatigued runners tend to develop tunnel vision!!
 If you do not see a marker for some time – go back and find one then resume! get familiar with the course before the day to give yourself the best chance if you become lost.

 Snakes – not at this time of year.

 There is no reception anywhere on any of the race courses, with any carrier.
 The cliffs of the Wolgan Valley can do funny things to the reception of satellite phones, but they are by far your best bet.

 To see when you can collect your race number, see the Schedule of Events HERE and scroll down to “Registration Desk Schedule”.
 We don’t post out race numbers

 Please see the Terms and Conditions HERE for our refund policy.
 As always, early is best.

 We are fortunate to be allowed access to the trail to run our event, so please make sure you leave no trace of having been there.
 Take all rubbish with you or risk disqualification.